mildlydiverting/techworksforus/src/pages/portfolio.md

 #### Past projects

 Our founder, Martha Henson, has worked with a wide variety of organisations on digital projects ranging from educational games to online electoral campaigns.
-You can see highlights from her [digital portfolio on her personal website](https://marthahenson.com/digital-portfolio/).
+You can see highlights from her [digital portfolio on her personal website](https://marthahenson.com/digital-portfolio/) and [testimonials on her LinkedIn Profile](https://www.linkedin.com/in/martha-henson-5673a060/details/recommendations/).

 Her clients have included included Cartoon Network, Raspberry Pi, the Royal Institution, Science Museum, Wellcome Collection, Nord Anglia Education, Teach Your Monster to Read, Harper Collins/4th Estate, the Comms Lab, the British Museum, the Natural History Museum of Utah, Museum of London, Tate, Frankly Green + Webb, Kudos Productions, Buxton Museum, the National Lottery Community Fund, and the National Lottery Heritage fund.